ppy/osu-wiki/wiki/Ranking_Criteria/en.md

 ### Guidelines

-- **A beatmap's background image should be of reasonable quality.** Try to find the original source of any image and avoid unnecessary upscaling or file size bloating.
+- **The background image of each difficulty in a beatmap should be of reasonable quality.** Try to find the original source of any image and avoid unnecessary upscaling or file size bloating.

 ## Skinning